hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/673_32_thursday_july_25.md

 ---
-title: 'RECORDED BY MISS S. E. WALDO
+title: '673 RECORDED BY MISS S. E. WALDO

   (A DISCIPLE)'

 ---

 ## RECORDED BY MISS S. E. WALDO (A DISCIPLE)